AndiEcker/AcuSihotInterfaces/README.md

 For to minimize the amount of client data to migrate to Sihot.PMS we had to classify the Acumen clients by their type of ownership(s).
 For each product a owner type can be specified/configured within the new column `RS_SIHOT_GUEST_TYPE`.

-The current mapping is setting a general owner flag for to group all timeshare/resort owners together with less important owner types like e.g. tablet, lifestyle, experience or explorer.
+The current mapping is setting a owner flag string for to group all timeshare/resort owners together with less important owner types like e.g. tablet, lifestyle, experience or explorer.
 For special treatment we only need to specify distinguishable client types for Investors (new fractionals/share holders) and Keys Members.

 ### SIHOT package mappings